 Finally, I'm subtracting that interval from the current time.

+I ask the player to seek to that time and then return successful from the command handler.
+When the player finishes seeking to the new time my completion handler will be invoked and that's where I'm going to update my Now Playing info.
 Remember, if we modify playback state like seeking to a new time we need to publish new Now Playing info so we can update the elapsed playback time.

 Here I'm calling a function called updateNowPlaying which I'll show you on this next slide.

+Here you can see how I'm going to update my Now Playing info.
 This is basically the same as the example I showed you at the beginning of this section, but want to call out one specific detail.

 Here you can see that I'm using the AVPlayer's current time property in order to provide an accurate value for the elapsed playback time property.